 - Zombie apocalypse (just testing your awareness).

-Obviously, the Paul Blarts of the security guard world don’t need to go through the same counter-terrorism training as a SWAT unit.
-However, any training program put together in 2019 should consider the above factors.
+Obviously, the Paul Blarts of the security guard world won’t need to go through the same counter-terrorism training as a SWAT unit.
+However, any training program put together in 2020 should consider the above factors.
 It’s a must for the new century.

 2. Technology changes

 The coursework for any successful training program should include training on new surveillance technologies and other new tools of the trade.

 Officers who are highly qualified, technology-savvy, and custom-trained for the specific environment in which they will be working are better equipped to deal with the challenges facing security guards in 2020.
 This new breed of security guard brings a lot more value to the customer, which, for security companies, mean higher billings.